kuujo/vertigo/README.md

 Even if a batch is ended, it will not internally end and allow the next batch to be created until any child groups have been successfully ended.

+Batch handlers are called in the following manner:
+* When an input batch is created, the `batchHandler` will be called
+* When input batch initialization arguments are received, the `startHandler` will be called.
+  This will always occur before any messages have been received in the batch.
+* Once the batch's `messageHandler` has been set, the `messageHandler` will begin receiving messages.
+No messages will be received until a message handler is registered, so asynchronous APIs can be called without losing messages
+* Once all messages in the batch have been received and/or all child groups have completed (there own `endHandler` has been called) the batch's `endHandler` will be called.

 Groups within batches can be received in the same manner as they are with groups.